-C.21 Unused Variable [YZS]
+C.21 Unused Variable [YZS] C.21.1 Applicability to language

 Variables may be declared, but never used when writing code or the need for a variable may be eliminated in the code, but the declaration may remain.
 Most compilers will report this as a warning and the warning can be easily resolved by removing the unused variable.